 Other Faction models

 Rules Clarification : Unarmed (Edit)

-- Since this model has no melee weapons it does not have a melee range.
-This means it cannot:
+- Since this model has no weapons it does not have a melee range.

-- Gain abilities that require a melee range (such as Ragman granting this model Dark Shroud).
+- Also it can't gain abilities that require a melee range (such as Ragman granting this model Dark Shroud).